nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 _Figure X: Running the Jar or in IDE_

 As shown in the above diagram, the program will save the data as _"data.json"_.
 The data file is saved in the _“data/”_ folder that is located in the folder of the program.
 If you are testing the program using Intellij IDE, the _“data/”_ folder will be in the root of the project folder.
 When you start the program, the program will load the data file from its respective location and deserialise it into its respective objects.
-Data will be saved when the program exits or whenever the user makes changes to the program.
+Data will be saved when the program exits or whenever the user makes changes to the data.

 #### 4.4.2.
 Loading Data
 ![Figure X: Loading Data](image/developerguide/storage_load.png "Loading Data")